quyykk/plugin-editor/README.md

 # Editor

 This is an unofficial plugin editor for Endless Sky.
-It is continuously updated, and supports the latest release of Endless Sky (including unstable "odd" versions).
+It is continuously updated, and supports the latest release of Endless Sky!

 Features:

 - Supports galaxies, systems, planets, hazards, effects, fleets, governments, ships, outfits, shipyards, and outfitters.
 - A powerful map editor!
-- An outfitter to easily create ship loadouts.
+- An outfitter to easily create ship loadouts!

+It is the successor of the old [plugin editor](https://github.com/quyykk/editor).

 ## Screenshots